Dignity and Respect

 You have a beautiful Light in you that is full of Love, compassion, wisdom, joy, and creativity (to name a few wonderful things).
-We often become aware of this Light in moments of peaceful silence, in times out in nature, in connecting with pets, and in the joy, Loving moments of connecting with the Divine or other Loving people in our lives.
+We often become aware of this Light in moments of peaceful silence, in times out in nature, in connecting with pets, and in the joyful, Loving moments of connecting with the Divine or other Loving people in our lives.

-If you believe in God, you may think of this Light as God’s Love in you that is what most YOU and also like a vast ocean of Love that you belong to.
+If you believe in God, you may think of this Light as God’s Love in you that is what is most YOU and is also like a vast ocean of Love that you belong to.

 If you do not believe in God, you may think of this Light as something greater and more powerful that you are a part of: the dignity that everyone bears.
 You might think of it as Loving rationality or Lovingkindness.

 In whatever way you think of it, it is helpful for us to realize that the Love we are looking for is that Light, presence, peace inside of us.
 The more we nurture it, the more we grown the seeds of Love, compassion, wisdom, joy, and all other good things that we already possess.
 This brings out beauty and Love in all areas of our lives.